ika12345/Dev-Elevate/README.md

 ***⚠ Skipping this step can cause merge conflicts and your PR may be rejected.***

-***🚧 Important Note: The backend is already deployed on Render and the frontend is live on Vercel — everything is working properly.***
+***🚧 Important Note: login, registration, or Google authentication system  Everything is working properly.***

 ***⚠ Do NOT remove or change any existing code unrelated to your issue!
 If your PR modifies or deletes any core code without a valid reason, it will not be merged.***